ponderingdemocritus/SquireGPT/readme.md

     - Dimensions: 1536
     - Metric: Cosine
-    - Retrieve your API key and securely store it in your project's .env file:

 2. From the Pinecone dashboard, click API Keys
 4. Copy the API key, or create a new one if needed.